Journal and author bibliometrics

-- Plus, you should be aware of the limitations about using metrics with some article and humanities subject areas
+- Plus, you should be aware of the limitations about using metrics with some arts and humanities subject areas.

 The Leiden principals provide a more detailed framework for deciding which metrics to use, which we also recommend that you follow.
 If you have (a lot!) more time, you may also like to read the The Snowball guide, which explains when each metric can (and should) be used or the recent report on the UK progress toward the use of metrics responsibly.

 If you need help at any point when choosing which bibliometrics us use, please feel free to get in contact with the Library team - firstname.lastname@example.org.